Bayesian mixture modeling using a mixture of finite mixtures with normalized inverse Gaussian weights: Concluding remarks

 We proposed MFM and DMFM based on the normalized inverse Gaussian distribution and constructed an efficient posterior sampling algorithm based on \cite{argiento2022infinity} and \cite{fruhwirth2021generalized}.
 We illustrate the performance of the proposed method for clustering, density estimation, and community detection, compared to existing MFM and DMFM models based on the Dirichlet distribution.

-The drawbacks of the proposed method are as follows.
-Some parameters involved in the model do not have closed-form marginal distributions because it is not easy to marginalize out $U_{n}$.
-For example, when we focus on clustering, obtaining the interpretable prior distribution for the number of clusters is very important \citep[see e.g.,][]{zito2024bayesian} to incorporate subjective prior information.
-However, the proposed model cannot lead to a tractable marginal prior distribution for the number of clusters.
-Also, MFM models consists of a distribution over a simplex based on the normalization of independent random variables.
-Therefore, the correlation between categories cannot be properly modeled.
-The normalized inverse Gaussian distribution has a negative covariance as well as the Dirichlet distribution.
-It may be inappropriate for data with positive correlations between categories, such as the proportion of symbiotic organisms present, disease complication data, or gene expression data.
-To address such a problem, it may be necessary to construct the MFM in a more general framework that removes the assumption of independence in the Norm-IFPP by \cite{argiento2022infinity}.
-The construction of MFMs using a more flexible distribution over a simplex that can also express positive correlations is an interesting future topic.
-Furthermore, the proposed model can be applied to spatial data \citep[e.g.,][]{geng2021bayesian}, functional data \citep[e.g.,][]{hu2023bayesian} and network data with weighted edges, degree-corrected stochastic block models.
+The proposed method has several limitations.
+Because \(U_n\) is difficult to marginalize out, some model quantities do not have closed-form marginal distributions.
+In particular, the model does not yield a tractable prior distribution for the number of clusters, making it difficult to incorporate interpretable subjective prior information \citep[see, e.g.,][]{zito2024bayesian}.
+In addition, MFM weights are obtained by normalizing independent random variables, which restricts the dependence structure among categories.
+Like the Dirichlet distribution, the normalized inverse Gaussian distribution induces negative covariances and may therefore be unsuitable for data exhibiting positive correlations, such as symbiotic proportions, disease complications, or gene expression data.
+A promising direction is to relax the independence assumption of the Norm-IFPP framework of \cite{argiento2022infinity} and construct MFMs with positively correlated weights.
+The proposed model could also be extended to spatial data \citep[e.g.,][]{geng2021bayesian}, functional data \citep[e.g.,][]{hu2023bayesian}, and stochastic block models with weighted edges or degree correction.